Gambling in the United States

 In the United States, gambling is subject to a variety of legal restrictions.

-In 2018, the United States Supreme Court declared a federal ban on sports gambling to be unconstitutional in Murphy v.
-National Collegiate Athletic Association.
-In the years that followed, dozens of states legalized sports gambling, the sports gambling industry has recorded record profits year-by-year, and sports gambling has become pervasive in sports coverage.
+In 2018, as per Murphy v.
+National Collegiate Athletic Association, the United States Supreme Court declared a federal ban on sports gambling to be technically unconstitutional.
+In the years that followed, dozens of states legalized sports gambling.
+The sports gambling industry has recorded record profits year-by-year, and advertisements for sports gambling have become pervasive in sporting event coverage.

 The American Gaming Association, an industry trade group for commercial gambling, reported $66.6 billion in revenue (the difference between the total amounts wagered minus the payouts) and $14 billion in state and local taxes paid in 2023.
 For the same year, the National Indian Gaming Commission reported that Native American gaming operations generated $41.9 billion in revenue.

-Critics of gambling argue it leads to increased political corruption, compulsive gambling, and higher crime rates.
+Critics of gambling argue that it leads to increased political corruption, compulsive gambling, higher crime rates, and suicide.
 Others argue that gambling is a type of regressive tax on the individuals in local economies where gambling venues are located.
-Critics argue that sports gambling has adversely affected sports.
+Critics of sports gambling argue that it has adversely affected sports.

 Authorized types

 Many levels of government have authorized multiple forms of gambling in an effort to raise money for needed services without raising direct taxes.
 These include everything from bingo games in church basements, to multimillion-dollar poker tournaments.
 Sometimes states advertise revenues from certain games to be devoted to particular needs, such as education.

 When New Hampshire authorized a state lottery in 1963, it represented a major shift in social policy.
-No state governments had previously directly run gambling operations to raise money.
-Other states followed suit, and now the majority of the states run some type of lottery to raise funds for state operations.
+No state governments had previously run gambling operations directly to raise money.
+Other states followed suit, and now the majority of states run some type of lottery to raise funds for state operations.
 Some states restrict this revenue to specific forms of expenditures, usually oriented toward education, while others allow lottery revenues to be spent on general government.
-This has brought about morally questionable issues, such as states' using marketing firms to increase their market share, or to develop new programs when old forms of gambling do not raise as much money.
+The ethics of certain government practices have been questioned, such as using marketing firms to increase market share, or developing new programs to replace less-lucrative forms of gambling.

 The American Gaming Association breaks gambling down into the following categories: